 In an effort to build community among faculty, staff, administrators and coaches — and because the Augustana community is blessed with an abundance of conversationalists

 ... the Office of the President will facilitate Augie Chats, a monthly opportunity for good, robust conversation around a topic of common interest.

-Starting in October, we will host a monthly Augie Chat where faculty, staff, administrators and coaches can register to participate.
+Starting last October, we are hosting a monthly Augie Chat where faculty, staff, administrators and coaches can register to participate.
 Each chat will be limited to 20 people so that all have the opportunity to participate in the conversation.